-Despite endless discussions about “life after cookies”, the balance between user privacy and data-driven marketing remains a grey area.
+Despite endless discussions about “life after cookies,” the balance between user privacy and data-driven marketing remains a gray area.
 Leading industry players are working to find alternatives to cookie-based methods; key among them being Google’s efforts to address issues created by its own cookie-support deadline with the Privacy Sandbox project, and concepts such as TURTLEDOVE.

-But as media organisations keep watching the horizon for a magic bullet, the clock ticks on.
-Instead of accepting the uncertain status quo, it’s time for publishers and marketers to start objectively weighing up current options and considering what they can do to sustain digital marketing, and their revenues.
+But as media organizations keep watching the horizon for a magic bullet, the clock ticks on.
+Instead of accepting the uncertain status quo, it’s time for publishers and marketers to start objectively weighing up current options and considering what they can do to sustain digital marketing and their revenues.

 There’s no doubt about it, the industry must come together to find sustainable replacements to third-party cookies.
 Conceptual solutions such as SPARROW, from French ad tech company Criteo for example, are not just an independent sounding board to Google’s proposals but a sign of the industry wanting to break the status quo by including voices from different corners of the industry.
 Although eclipsed by the heavy focus on cookies, options already exist that can provide privacy compliance while enabling data-driven advertising.